 - Waiver of premium benefit – the premiums are in effect paid for you in the event of defined incapacity due to illness.

 - Income protection benefit – a percentage of your income is paid to you if you cannot work at your usual employment

 - Unemployment benefit – a variety of income protection benefit

 - Critical illness cover – the benefit is paid before death on the diagnosis of life shortening disease (e.g. cancer).
 This benefit may replace the death benefit, or it may be paid as well

 All these riders cost extra and are only paid subject to meeting tight criteria.

 This deals with protecting your business from the adverse financial effects of the death of a key person, partner or shareholder.
 Business protection can be especially important to smaller companies whose reliance on key individuals for profit may be greater than large corporates.

 Is used to inject a lump sum of cash into the business in the event of the loss of a ‘key person’.
-A key person may be a top salesman, or a key designer in a design company etc, someone whose death would have a direct and adverse effect on the companies income.
+A key person may be a top sales person, or a key designer in a design company, someone whose death would have a direct and adverse effect on the company’s income.
 The usual solution is a term assurance policy whose sum assured should be worked out with your financial adviser.